jtsai7028/Hyattsville-WIP/README.md

  - Run <code>npm start</code> to start the server
  - In your browser, type in <code>localhost:3000</code> in the address bar.
 The page should then look like the website as seen on Heroku

-However, you likely will not be able to update this repository.
-This repository will not be updated by the current team, so you are encouraged to copy the code from this to your own GitHub.
+However, you likely will not be able to update this repository, until ownership is transferred.
+This repository will not be updated by the current team, so you are encouraged to copy the code from this to your own GitHub or contact the owner (see below).

 ### Heroku
 Heroku is a platform used by this repository to serve the website.
 If you would like to continue this set-up with your own GitHub repository, you need to first register for a [Heroku account](https://www.heroku.com/).
 Following the site instructions, allow Heroku to access your GitHub repository.